19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (6C) The minimum sum set aside or topped-up by a member shall be utilised as follows:

-(a) such amount (if any) as the Board may determine shall be deposited in the member’s retirement account for the payment of the premium referred to in section 27L(1); and
+(a) such amount (if any) as the Board may determine shall be deposited in the member’s retirement account for the payment of a premium referred to in section 27L(1) or (1A); and

 [22/2010 wef 01/01/2011]

 (b) any remaining amount may be —

-(i) deposited with an approved bank or in the member’s retirement account; or
+(i) deposited with an approved bank or in the member’s retirement account;

+[22/2010 wef 01/01/2011]

-(ii) used to purchase an approved annuity from an insurer.
+(ii) used to purchase an approved annuity from an insurer ; or

+[22/2010 wef 01/01/2011]

+(iii) used for the payment of a premium referred to in section 27L(1) or (1A).

 [22/2010 wef 01/01/2011]